ROCm/apex/README.md

 ```
 APEX_BUILD_FUSED_DENSE​=1 pip install . --no-build-isolation
 ```
-This will install FUSED_DENSE​ module and rest of the modules are JIT loaded.
+This will pre-build and install FUSED_DENSE​ module and rest of the modules are installed to be JIT built and loaded at runtime.